 Botox and other brands of botulinum toxin work by reducing expression lines, such as forehead lines, crow’s feet and ‘11s’ (the furrow marks between the brows), which are all caused by repeated facial movements over time.

+Who is Botox suitable for then?
 Botox is best used for dynamic wrinkles - those that don’t remain on your face when it is relaxed.
-But there's also Botox for migraines and Botox for sweating, and it can also be used in a whole load of other ways in a variety of medical conditions.
+But there's also Botox for migraines, Botox for gummy smiles and Botox for sweating, and it can also be used in a whole load of other ways in a variety of medical conditions.

 How long does Botox last?